 1. Is Your Front Door Hard to Open, Close, or Lock?

-- Swelling and contraction in older wood doors
+| Swelling or contraction in older wood doors | Locks feel stiff or misaligned |

 Doors that don’t function properly can also be a major security risk.
-And the longer you wait, the worse it gets—just like a rip in your jeans, that little gap becomes a huge hole.
+And the longer you wait, the worse it gets.
+Just like a rip in your jeans, that little gap becomes a huge hole.

 If your door is fighting you every time you leave the house, it’s time to investigate what’s really going on behind the frame.